Asinerie du Baudet du Poitou

-The Asinerie du Baudet du Poitou Nature Centre is devoted to breeding the oldest species of donkey in France, the Baudet du Poitou, and is a place where these animals are employed in various activities.
+The Asinerie du Baudet du Poitou, part of the “Echappées Nature” network, is devoted to breeding the oldest species of donkey in France, the Baudet du Poitou, and is a place where these animals are employed in various activities.

-The Nature Centre is situated at the heart of a pastoral area where the Charente patois is still spoken, on the edge of the Chizé forest and just a stone’s throw from the charming village of Dampierre-sur-Boutonne.
-The Centre offers educational and leisure activities on its 55 hectares of protected land.
+The Asinerie is situated at the heart of the pastoral Charente-Maritime area, on the edge of the Chizé forest and just a stone’s throw from the charming village of Dampierre-sur-Boutonne.
+The centre offers educational and leisure activities on its 55 hectares of protected land.

 There are beautiful footpaths for rambling around the farm.
 Outside of the property, one can roam freely about the forest and catch a glimpse of other, less domesticated animals